At-an/Software-Quality-Tools-Project/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License and the present contributors of this project include the members of GROUP2.